kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 2665, end: 2671 ✖ ',' expected - start: 2671, end: 2674
 ✖ Expression expected - start: 2674, end: 2675
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2722, end: 2724 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2766, end: 2768 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2814, end: 2816 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2866, end: 2868 ✖ Invalid left-hand side in for-in loop - start: 2921, end: 2923 ✖ Invalid left-hand side in for-in loop - start: 2969, end: 2971 ✖ Invalid left-hand side in for-of loop - start: 3017, end: 3019 ✖ Invalid left-hand side in for-of loop - start: 3065, end: 3067 ✖ Invalid left-hand side in for-in loop - start: 3113, end: 3115 ✖ Invalid left-hand side in for-in loop - start: 3167, end: 3169 ✖ Invalid left-hand side in for-in loop - start: 3221, end: 3223 ✖ Expected a `;` - start: 3227, end: 3229
+✖ The left-hand side must be a variable or a property access. - start: 2722, end: 2724 ✖ The left-hand side must be a variable or a property access. - start: 2766, end: 2768 ✖ The left-hand side must be a variable or a property access. - start: 2814, end: 2816 ✖ The left-hand side must be a variable or a property access. - start: 2866, end: 2868 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2921, end: 2923 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2969, end: 2971 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 3017, end: 3019 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 3065, end: 3067 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3113, end: 3115 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3167, end: 3169 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3221, end: 3223 ✖ Expected a `;` - start: 3227, end: 3229
+✖ The parser expected to find a '}' to match the '{' token here - start: 3230, end: 3231
 ✖ Declaration or statement expected - start: 3230, end: 3231
 ✖ Declaration or statement expected - start: 3232, end: 3233
-✖ Invalid left-hand side in for-in loop - start: 3275, end: 3277
+✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3275, end: 3277 ✖ Expected a `;` - start: 3281, end: 3283
-✖ Expected a `;` - start: 3281, end: 3283
+✖ The parser expected to find a '}' to match the '{' token here - start: 3284, end: 3285
 ✖ Declaration or statement expected - start: 3284, end: 3285
 ✖ Declaration or statement expected - start: 3286, end: 3287
 ✖ Expected a `;` - start: 3333, end: 3335